 New Haven, Connecticut, United States

-Change from baseline in BE-SMART-DRs Daily Rhythms (DR) using the Brief Social Rhythm Scale (BSRS)
+Mean Score Measuring BE-SMART-DRs Daily Rhythms (DR) Using the Brief Social Rhythm Scale (BSRS)

-Change from baseline in BE-SMART-DRs Daily Rhythms (DR) will be assessed using the Brief Social Rhythm Scale (BSRS).
-This is a measure of DR regularity for 10 activities that include social contexts.
-It uses a scale ranging from 1 (very regularly) to 6 (very irregularly), with high mean scores indicating high irregularity.
-Summary scores are the average across all 10 items with higher scores indicating higher irregularity.
+BSRS is a measure of DR regularity for 10 activities that include social contexts.
+It uses a scale ranging from 1 (very regularly) to 6 (very irregularly).
+Total scores range from 10 to 60, with higher scores indicating greater irregularity.

-Change from baseline in BE-SMART-DRs Daily Rhythms (DR) using the Pittsburgh Sleep Quality Index (PSQI)
+Mean Score Measuring BE-SMART-DRs Daily Rhythms (DR) Using the Pittsburgh Sleep Quality Index (PSQI)

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.